ruizdiazever/red/docs/_source/index.rst

-.. red_cc documentation master file, created by sphinx-quickstart.
+..
+Liber documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to red_cc's documentation!
+Welcome to Liber's documentation!
 ======================================================================

 .. toctree::